deohs/coders/demos/data_import/epa_aqi/getAQI.md

 json_txt <- content(response, "text")
 ```

+By experimenting with the cURL command found earlier, we find that no other
+special request headers, such as "Cookie" or "Referer", will be needed.
+If they
+were, we would send them using the POST function.

 ## What does this JSON look like?

 Here are the first 400 characters of this JSON data string.